Christmas Ornaments DIY with Paint

 Galvanized DIY Farmhouse Christmas Ornaments

-Some galvanized tart tins, red berries and free printable animals you can create these large DIY Christmas tree ornaments.
+With some galvanized tart tins, red berries, and free printable animals you can create these large DIY Christmas tree ornaments.

 Flannel DIY Christmas Ornaments

-This modern cozy looking Christmas tree ornaments are obviously for a little girl’s Christmas tree.
-They are fun to create and easy to make kids can even help flattening the flannel and drawing the hugs and kisses on them.
+These modern cozy-looking Christmas tree ornaments are obviously for a little girl’s Christmas tree.
+They are fun to create and easy to make kids can even help flatten the flannel and draw the hugs and kisses on them.

 DIY Christmas Ornaments in Black and Buffalo Check